hacksu/How-To-Python/README.md

 print(mice)
 ```

 There are two basic types of functions in Python: those that are free-floating and those that are part of a particular data structure.
-The functions we've been using are free-floating functions that operate on single values; however, a list is an example of a data structure and lists have lots of member functions that are list functions that are specific to lists.
+The functions we've been using up to this point are free-floating functions that operate on single values; however, a list is an example of a data structure and lists have lots of member functions that are list functions that are specific to lists.
 For example: the member function "append".
 To access a member function, take a data structure, put a dot after it, put the name of the function, and then call it with parentheses and usually an input.

 I say usually an input.
 Strings are data structures too, and they have lots of fun member functions that don't happen to need any input.